rubricreward/mr3/README.md

 As shown in Step 2 of the accompanying figure, "easy" samples (those where the model could reason correctly without difficulty) were discarded to focus the training on complex examples.

 The resulting mR3 dataset of **100,000 samples covers 72 languages.** This dataset is intentionally aligned across different prompt and reasoning language settings for our study.
-Additionally, we included a scenario where
+Additionally, we included a scenario:

-    d. **the English reasoning and responses were translated into the target language** for comparison against the language-forcing approach.
+d. **Target Prompt + Target Reasoning (Translated from English)** for comparison against the language-forcing approach.

 <p align="center">
   <img src="./assets/result_preview.png" alt="mR3 Result Breakdown by Multilingual Training Strategy" width="80%"/>